donatella versace airs her concerns over 'american crime story'

 Murphy went on to say he's "been very respectful to his family," revealing that Donatella Versace reached out herself to discuss her fears over the inclusion of her two children, Allegra and Daniel, in the show.
 "I listened to that.
 As a father, I understood.
 I wasn't interested in going there, out of respect for her," Murphy said.

 Donatella isn't the only one that's wary of the show.
-Gianni's partner of 15 years, Antonio D'Amico, has also criticised the series' depiction of their relationship.
-"There has been so much written and said about the murder, and thousands of suppositions, but not a trace of reality," D'Amico told the Guardian last month.
+Gianni's partner of 15 years, Antonio D'Amico, has also criticized the series' depiction of their relationship.
+"There has been so much written and said about the murder, and thousands of suppositions, but not a trace of reality," D'Amico told The Guardian last month.

 Weeks after the interview, Ricky Martin reached out to D'Amico to ease his concerns.
-Recounting their conversation to PAPER, Martin says he promised D'Amico he would "make sure people fall in love with [his] relationship with Gianni."
+Recounting their conversation, Martin says he promised D'Amico he would "make sure people fall in love with [his] relationship with Gianni."

 Ryan Murphy says he understands that the Versace family might not accept all of his choices in American Crime Story, but he's confident it's a story well told.
 "I think that the Versaces will like some of what we do, and I think that some of it they will be uncomfortable about."